sumedhk0/Sports-Betting-Arbitrage/README.md

 ### 3. Add your API key(s):
 Create a new file called .env in the project.

+If you only have 1 API key:
 Add the following line (without the parentheses):

 `API_KEY=(your API key)`

+Example:

+`API_KEY=key`

-If you want to use multiple API keys for more searches, add the following instead:
+If you have multiple API keys:
+Add the following line instead (without the parentheses):

 `API_KEYS=(your API keys, comma separated, no spaces, 1 line, no quotes)`

+Example:

+`API_KEYS=key1,key2,key3,key4`

 ### 4. Run the program in the terminal and get your arbitrage opportunities!